-SEATTLE (AP) — Jean Segura rolled an RBI single up the middle with two outs in the 13th inning to cap a two-run rally and give the Seattle Mariners a 6-5 victory over the Boston Red Sox in a game that ended early Wednesday morning.
+Heredia went from first to third on a wild pitch and then came home when Jean Segura rolled an RBI single up the middle with two outs in the 13th inning to cap a two-run rally and give the Mariners a 6-5 victory over the Boston Red Sox in a game that ended early Wednesday morning.

 The Red Sox, who stranded two runners in the eighth, ninth and 11th innings, had taken a 5-4 lead in the top half when Sandy Leon singled home Hanley Ramirez with two outs off Tony Zych (5-2).

 “Our bullpen did a great job of extending it, we had opportunities throughout, we fight back from 3-0, unfortunately the ending is what it is,” Red Sox manager John Farrell said.
 “It’s a tough loss, particularly the way we’ve scuffled offensively for a period of time now.”

 Zunino opened the seventh inning with his 15th home run to bring Seattle even at 4-4.

 The Red Sox capitalized on a sudden loss of command by starter Felix Hernandez for three runs in the sixth to erase a 3-1 deficit.

 Highly touted prospect Rafael Devers, making his debut, walked to open the inning and Andrew Benintendi drew a one-out walk.
 Both runners advanced on a wild pitch and Dustin Pedroia followed with a two-run double.
 Pedroia advanced on Ramirez’s flyout and came home on Bradley Jr.’s single.

 Heredia’s three-run homer off starter Drew Pomeranz staked the Mariners to a 3-0 lead in the second.